 Once you catch someone’s attention with that bad boy, there’s your chance to let loose the dazzle on the rest of your achievements and skills.

-Below, we put together some sample headlines that will hopefully make your prospective boss chuckle.
+Below, we put together some LinkedIn headline examples that will hopefully make your prospective boss chuckle.
 Tweak to your specific skill set and job goals as you see fit.

 Having a long-ass title has worked pretty well for Dany so far, and it can for you, too.
 Amend as necessary to showcase all the reasons you deserve to sit on the Iron Throne.
 Er, I mean, the office chair.